Nickk07/ws111a/README.md

-This Blog Web were made from references below :
+This Blog Web were made using Django Framework

+References:

 [ProgrammingWithMosh](https://www.youtube.com/@programmingwithmosh)